 ROI of sales enablement efforts

-This dashboard should calculate the ROI of sales enablement activities, based on the increase in revenue generated and the cost of sales enablement activities.
+This dashboard should calculate the ROI of sales enablement activities, based on the increased revenue generated and the cost of sales enablement activities.
 This information can help sales leaders determine the value of sales enablement activities and make data-driven decisions about where to invest resources.
 It should include the following:

 Includes KPIs like revenue generated, win rate, sales cycle length, and average deal size.